tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_switching_to_docs_as_code.md

 I came up with several creative ways to push the theme files out to multiple small repos in a semi-automated way.
 My first solution was to distribute the theme through [RubyGems](https://rubygems.org/), which is Jekyll's official [solution for theming](https://jekyllrb.com/docs/themes/).
 I created a theme gem, open-sourced it and the theme (see [Jekyll Doc Project](https://github.com/amzn/jekyll-doc-project)), and practiced the workflow to push out updates to the theme gem and pull them into each repo.

 It worked well (just as designed).
-However, it turns out our build management system (an engineering tool used to build outputs or other artifacts from code repositories) couldn't build Jekyll from the server using [Bundler](http://bundler.io/), which is what RubyGems required.
+However, it turns out our build management system (an engineering system used to build outputs or other artifacts from code repositories) couldn't build Jekyll from the server using [Bundler](http://bundler.io/), which is what RubyGems required.
 (Bundler is a tool that automatically gets the right gems for your Jekyll project based on the Jekyll version you are using.
-Without Bundler, each writer just installs the [jekyll gem](https://rubygems.org/gems/jekyll/versions/3.3.1) locally and builds the Jekyll project based on that gem version.
+Without Bundler, each writer just installs the [jekyll gem](https://rubygems.org/gems/jekyll/versions/3.3.1) locally and builds the Jekyll project based on that gem version.)

 My understanding of the build management system was limited, so I had to rely on engineers for their assessment.
 Ultimately, we had to scrap using Bundler and just build using `jekyll serve` because the engineers couldn't make Bundler work with the build system.
 So I still had the problem of distributing the same theme across multiple repos.